akhilrao/akhilrao.github.io/_posts/2015-09-29-bertrand-cournot-oligopoly.md

 summary: A comparison of Bertrand and Cournot models of oligopoly.
 ---

 Models of perfect competition are kinda dull.
 Firms price at marginal cost, no firm makes any profits, and there's just not a whole lot to be said there.
 Imperfect competition is much more interesting.
-There can be markups, firms can do cool things .
+There can be markups, firms can do cool things.
 In this post, we're going to look at some simple models of oligopoly (imperfect competition where there are a few firms).
 I'm going to start with 2 firms, then n firms, and then a couple variations.

 There are two popular models of oligopoly: [Cournot](https://en.wikipedia.org/wiki/Cournot_competition) (firms choose quantities) and [Bertrand](https://en.wikipedia.org/wiki/Bertrand_competition) (firms choose prices).
 Although the firms' objective functions are the same (to maximize profits), the two models produce very different outcomes and require different solution techniques.

-Cournot models give us a degree of competition, becoming perfectly competitive as the number of firms goes to \\(\infty\\), and can usually be solved with standard optimization techniques.
+Cournot models give us a degree of competition, becoming perfectly competitive as the number of firms goes to $$\infty$$, and can usually be solved with standard optimization techniques.
 Bertrand models become perfectly competitive when there is more than one firm involved (!!
 2 firms is perfectly competitive??!), and because of discontinuities induced by assumptions on demand, cannot usually be solved by standard optimization techniques.
 We'll use game theory to solve both.

 Although both of these models pre-date Nash's solution concept, their equilibria are still Nash equilibria (NE or NEs - in equilibrium, no one can increase their payoff by unilaterally deviating from the equilibrium strategy profile).
 This is interesting to me because I learned to solve Bertrand models by looking for NEs.
 I think it would be harder to see this solution without that equilibrium concept specifically in mind, but maybe not.

 ### Cournot competition

 Cournot models are nice because we can use a pretty simple optimization program - set up profit, take first order conditions, solve for best-response (BR) functions, and get quantity.
-The firm's profit maximization problem is usually unconstrained\\(^1\\), which makes it even nicer.
+The firm's profit maximization problem is usually unconstrained, which makes it even nicer.

 In a Cournot model, each firm chooses a quantity to produce and then they play that quantity at the same time.
 Because they move simultaneously, they have to guess what the other will do.
 This gives us their best-response functions.
 Best-response functions are what they sound like: functions which tell you your best response to your opponent's move ("If he does this, I should do that").
 They are sometimes correspondences instead of functions.
 We find the optimal quantity by plugging one firm's best-response into the other's.
 The resulting intersection gives us the quantities that the firms will play in equilibrium.

 #### 2 symmetric firms

-Let the inverse demand function be linear as \\(P = a - bQ\\), where \\(Q = q_i + q_j\\), and the common constant marginal cost is \\(c\\). \\(a\\), \\(b\\), and \\(c\\) are all strictly greater than 0 and \\(a>c\\).
-Firm \\(i\\) solves:
+Let the inverse demand function be linear as $$P = a - bQ$$, where $$Q = q_i + q_j$$, and the common constant marginal cost is $$c$$. $$a$$, $$b$$, and $$c$$ are all strictly greater than 0 and $$a>c$$.
+Firm $$i$$ solves:

 $$ \max_{q_i}  (p - c)q_i $$